MCxQC/Hello-World/README.md

 ## Process

+Caveat: It's absolutely essential that Sink.Cancel is called.
+If the script terminates unexpectedly, WMI will continue to poll in the background, and restarting the WMI service is the only way to get rid of the polling loop.

 If the script closes abruptly, the script's WMI event registrations might not unregister properly.
 This can cause "WMI Provider Host" (WmiPrvSE.exe) to continue consuming CPU usage even if the script is no longer running.
 You can monitor it by checking the CPU usage of "WMI Provider Host" in Task Manager.
 To restore "WMI Provider Host" to its normal behavior, you can either restart the